 In 1998, philanthropist Ron Davis and The Orangewood Children’s Foundation began the movement to help students who have experienced foster care by supporting three students at California State, Fullerton.
 This initiative has now grown into the Guardian Scholars Program, which is currently working with 17 colleges.

-The critical support for these students has spread, largely under the guidance and advocacy of Casey Family Programs.
+The critical support for these students and those in similar situations has spread, largely under the guidance and advocacy of Casey Family Programs.
 Casey Family Programs developed and has continued to nurture a program called Supporting Success, which employs a proven model for preparing, supporting, and launching these college students.

-Here in Massachusetts we have two programs designed to support local students.
+Here in Massachusetts we have two programs designed to support local students who lack family support.
 The UAccess program at the University of Massachusetts, Boston, and Academic Support for College and Life at Bridgewater State University, which is run by the New England Home for Little Wanderers.

-Fostering Success Michigan has designed this interactive map of 72 programs around the currently.
-Click here to view the National Postsecondary support map.
+Fostering Success Michigan has developed this interactive map of 72 programs around the country.
+Click here to view the National Postsecondary Support Map.